GauravGhandat-23/AI-powered-Password-Strength-Checker/README.md

 - **Evaluation**: The app evaluates the strength of the password using various checks (length, character types, entropy).
 - **Feedback**: Displays the password's strength (Weak, Medium, Strong) and provides suggestions to improve it.
 - **Suggestions**: Suggestions include adding uppercase letters, numbers, special characters, and ensuring the password has sufficient length.
+- **AI Feedback**: Once the password is entered, the app sends the password to the Groq API to fetch AI-generated feedback.
+The AI evaluates the password and provides suggestions for improvement.

 ## Example Passwords and Expected Results 🔐